webmastersmith/notes/Databases/MongoDB/Mongoose.md

 # Populate

 - when a query is done, take id from array, then match them to other collections.
 Return results all together.
+Same as embedding a subDocument in the db, without having duplicate code.

 ```ts
 // TourSchema